yeslogic/allsorts/README.md

 milestone with its inclusion in Prince 13.
 In Prince it is responsible for all font loading, and font shaping.

-Currently the font parsing code is handwritten.
+Currently, the font parsing code is handwritten.
 It is planned for this to eventually be replaced by machine generated code via our [declarative data definition language project](https://github.com/yeslogic/fathom).